kuba-04/cardstrike/.docs/db-plan.md

 *Trigger: Automatically update the `updated_at` column on record updates.*

 **generations**
-- id: BIGSERIAL PRIMARY KEY
+- id: UUID PRIMARY KEY
 - user_id: UUID NOT NULL REFERENCES users(id) ON DELETE CASCADE
 - model: VARCHAR NOT NULL
 - generated_count: INTEGER NOT NULL